joshbegley/nyt-latest/README.md

 `The House Democratic leader has suggested his members would protect Speaker Mike Johnson if right-wing Republicans tried to oust him over Ukraine aid, strengthening the speaker’s hand.`\
 https://nytimes.com/2024/04/29/us/politics/hakeem-jeffries-mike-johnson-ukraine.html

-**Paramount’s Chief Executive, Bob Bakish, Steps Down**\
+**With Paramount in Chaos and Its Future Uncertain, Its Chief Steps Down**\
-`Mr. Bakish was once a staunch ally of Shari Redstone, Paramount’s controlling shareholder.
+`Bob Bakish was once a staunch ally of Shari Redstone, Paramount’s controlling shareholder.
 His departure comes as the company considers a major merger.`\
 https://nytimes.com/2024/04/29/business/media/paramount-bob-bakish-steps-down.html